Let’s face it…writing something new, a story that hasn’t been told before just isn’t going to happen. Not in this day and age.

 I’m not the kind of writer who finds inspiration during my daily walk.
 I can’t see a raindrop, a snowflake, or flower and feel inspired to write a compelling romance.
 There’s nothing wrong with that.
 In fact, I’m a little bit jealous of authors who can do this.
 People watching sometimes sparks ideas, but overall, I get most of my ideas from television and music…mainly song lyrics.

-Recently, I published Chasin’ Dreamz, a romance novel about finding love on a reality dating show.
+Recently, I published the DREAM CHASERS series, a series about finding love on a reality dating show.
 Why?
 Because when I’m not working, I watch reality shows.
-All kinds…from MasterChef to She’s Got Game.
-I pay Comcast a hefty monthly bill for cable and Internet service, therefore, this resource is worth its weight in gold.
+All kinds…from MasterChef to Love and Hip-Hop.
+I pay Xfinity a hefty monthly bill for cable and Internet service, therefore, this resource is worth its weight in gold.

 Sure, we see movies and shows like Sons of Anarchy and think that a Motorcycle Club series might be fun to write.
 That’s not what I’m talking about when I say I get inspired by watching television.

-***SIDENOTE*** after binge watching seven seasons of Sons of Anarchy, I kind of wanted to write a MC series
+***SIDENOTE*** after binge watching seven seasons of Sons of Anarchy, I decided to write a MC series

 With NaNoWriMo approaching in less than thirty days, I had absolutely zero ideas of what I wanted to write then all of a sudden, with that one show and comment, my mind was flooded with possibilities.
 All I could think about was what if someone did find true love on a dating show.
 Thirty days later, I had a 100,000-word romance novel completed.